Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given that this is a long and detailed review, we’ve included jump-to links above to make things easy.

-Video Guide: Rocket French
+Video Review: Is Rocket French Worth It?

 In this video, team member John breaks down everything you need to know about the French course from Rocket Languages.
 He covers our thoughts on the learning framework, lesson style, cost, and everything in between.
 Continue reading for more detail.